zylon-ai/private-gpt/README.md

   (for example `LlamaCPP` or `OpenAI`).

 ## 💡 Contributing
+Contributions are welcomed!
+To ensure code quality we have enabled several format and typing checks, just run `make check` before committing to make sure your code is ok.
+Remember to test your code!
+You'll find a tests folder with helpers, and you can run tests using `make test` command.

 Interested in contributing to PrivateGPT?
 We have the following challenges ahead of us in case you want to give a hand: